RaduPatra/StealthGame/README.md

 - Suspicion System
 - Target detection with AI Perception
-- Chasing, Patrolling, Searching around suspicious location
+- Behaviors for Chasing, Patrolling, Searching around suspicious location

 To be implemented:
 - Attacking